nrxnpc/autoloyalty-ios/Packages/swift-endpoint/API_GEN_INSTRUCTIONS.md

 ## Overview
 This document provides comprehensive instructions for generating a production-ready Swift REST API client using the swift-endpoint DSL library.
 The generated client will be type-safe, async/await compatible, and include proper authentication management.

+Following these instructions, a local LLM model will generate production-ready, compilable Swift REST API clients in a single inference without external dependencies or feedback loops.

 ## Single Inference Generation
 **IMPORTANT**: This is designed for "one-shot" inference where the LLM receives API documentation as input and outputs complete, compilable Swift files without access to external libraries or compilation feedback.